-This exactly gave the long term investors the opportunity to buy great businesses at dirt cheap prices.
+This exactly gave long-term investors the opportunity to buy great businesses at dirt-cheap prices.

 In fact, Tom Gardner, who had been watching the Facebook stock for a while, recommended Motley Fool Stock Advisor members to buy Facebook shares when it tanked to the low of $24.